 Mustard Seed Oil for Hair

-It tastes nutty and takes getting used to if you want to consume it although this may not be a good idea (read on for why mustard seed oil is banned from consumption in some countries).
+It tastes nutty and takes getting used to if you want to consume it although I would not recommend this.

 Benefits of Mustard Seed Oil for Hair

 Mustard seed oil contains a good amount of beta-carotene.
 The beta-carotene is converted into vitamin A, which is a key component in healthy hair growth.